 Each year, 10 billion animals are raised for food, far exceeding the total population of people on earth.
 A single dairy cow produces 80 pounds of waste each day.
-The manure from a dairy with 200 cows produces as much nitrogen as the sewage from a community of 5,000 to 10,000 people.
-In fact, the U.S. Department of Agriculture estimates that factory farms produce over 450 million tons of manure each year – three times the waste produced by the human population in America.
+The manure from a 200 cow dairy produces as much nitrogen as the sewage from a community of 5,000 to 10,000 people.
+In fact, the U.S. Department of Agriculture estimates that factory farms produce over 450 million tons of manure each year.
+That is three times the waste produced by the human population in America.
 The compound effect of this kind of waste alone is more than the environment can manage.

 Lagoon is too nice a word for a manure pit